 Alan Garwood, Group Business Development Director & Executive Committee Sponsor for Diversity & Inclusion, BAE Systems

 If you’re looking to host your own session, or inspire your organisation’s events or HR team to action, our quick and practical guide to hosting a speed mentoring session will tell you everything you need to get started.
-It’s normally available to members only, but is free to non-members until 31st March 2017.
 Ready?
 Set… Mentor.

 4. INSPIRE A LEARNING CHAIN REACTION